Fab-Gaurav/Fab-Gaurav/README.md

 - 💬 Ask me about anything, I am happy to help anytime!
 - Open Source enthusiast

-### Meanwhile have a look to my reposetories and show some :heart: by :star: them :point_down:
+### Meanwhile have a look to my repositories :point_down: and show some :heart: by :star: them :grinning:
 ### Have a good day!